Royal Canadian Mounted Police Virus

-Log in to the account that is infected with Royal Canadian Mounted Police virus.
-Start your Internet browser and download recommended anti-spyware program.
+Log in to the account infected with the Royal Canadian Mounted Police virus.
+Start your Internet browser and download a recommended anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

 Royal Canadian Mounted Police virus removal using System Restore:

-This removal method can be used if you can't boot your computer in safe mode with networking (Royal Canadian Mounted Police ransomware blocks this mode).
+This removal method can be used if you cannot boot your computer in Safe Mode with Networking (the Royal Canadian Mounted Police ransomware blocks this mode).

 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":